- General use of FORSbase

 Why should I register in FORSbase?

-FORSbase gives online access to thousands of studies carried out since 1970, and provides access to the most complete social science collection in Switzerland.
+FORSbase gives online access to thousands of studies carried out since the seventies, and provides access to the most complete social science collection in Switzerland.
 Once you are registered in FORSbase, you can download data, add a description of your own study, and archive and share your own data.

 The users’ registration allows us to control access to the datasets and information that researchers made available in FORSbase.
 We can thus ensure that the data are downloaded only by authenticated users that we can easily contact if needed.
 Of course, personal information communicated during the registration is not transmitted to third parties.